corelight/CorelightForSentinelOne/README.md

 ### Data Collection

-To ingest data into SentinelOne Singularity Data Lake, please follow the steps outlined here [Data Ingestion Link](https://usea1-partners.sentinelone.net/soc-docs/en/corelight-zeek-network-security-parser-integration-with-sentinelone.html#UUID-003efba2-ff13-6da7-bbab-ff748e9dcc64_procedure-idm4614294338187234255161784624)
+To ingest data into SentinelOne Singularity Data Lake, follow the steps provided in the SentinelOne documentation under (Singularity Marketplace → Marketplace Ingestion Integrations → Corelight Zeek Network Security Parser Integration with SentinelOne).

 ### Configure Lookup Files
 For populating dashboards, we need some of the configurations files (i.e Lookup files), which we need to add.